 The CARES Act does not apply to federal loans owned by private companies, such as Perkins Loan borrowers and some FFELP loans.
 Call your loan servicer to confirm which of your loans are covered by the CARES Act and to find ask what relief options are available for loans that are not covered.
 Borrowers with loans that do not receive the CARES Act relief should look at the next section below, Private Student Loans.

 All federal student loan borrowers should ask their loan servicer about income-driven repayments, which may result in lower monthly payments and build toward eventual loan forgiveness.

 Private Student Loans

-If you took out a loan from a bank to pay for school or living expenses, or if your Federal Family Education Loan Program (FFELP) loan is owned by a private bank, then the federal government’s CARES Act will not apply to those loans.
+If you took out a loan from a bank or other private lender to pay for school or living expenses, or if your Federal Family Education Loan Program (FFELP) loan is owned by a private bank, then the federal government’s CARES Act will not apply to those loans.

-If you are unable to pay your private student loans due financial hardship related to COVID-19, you should call your loan servicer to ask what relief options are available for you.
+If you are unable to pay your private or privately-owned student loans due financial hardship related to COVID-19, you should call your loan servicer to ask what relief options are available for you.
 For the vast majority of borrowers, if you tell your servicer you need help, they will be able to offer some form of assistance.
 Be sure to ask about:

 You must call your servicer to get any relief for your private and privately-owned loans.
 Until your servicer knows you need help, they may not be able to give you relief.
 Remember, you may have loans with multiple servicers, so be sure to call all of your servicers so that you get relief for all your loans.
 Keep records about any changes to your student loan account, including downloading and keeping payment records and correspondences with your servicer.

 What should I do if I cannot afford my loans right now?